Discrete degree of symmetry of manifolds: Equivariant maps to the torus

-\begin{remark} The results in this section have been independently proved by Csik\'os, Pyber and Szab\'o, lifting $\phi$ to a map $\zeta$ from the universal cover of $X$ to that of $T^n$, and defining $\psi$ as the average the translates of $\zeta$ by lifts of the action of elements of $G$ to the universal covers of $X$ and $T^n$. \end{remark}
+\begin{remark} The previous results have been independently proved by Csik\'os, Pyber and Szab\'o, lifting $\phi$ to a map $\zeta$ from the universal cover of $X$ to that of $T^n$, and defining $\psi$ as the average the translates of $\zeta$ by lifts of the action of elements of $G$ to the universal covers of $X$ and $T^n$. \end{remark}